jstrieb/ctf-collab/README.md

 is probably permissible if done in good faith, and with an effort made to reduce excessive resource consumption.
-For example, don't use the graphical workflows unless absolutely necessary, because they are considerably more resource intensive to set up and run.
+For example, don't use the graphical workflows unless absolutely necessary, because they are considerably more resource intensive to set up and run, and don't leave the workflows running when not using them.

 That being said, I may be reading the policies wrong, and GitHub has the right to change them at any time.
 In particular, if this use of GitHub Actions is